struct-ure/kg/README.md

 docker run -it -p 8080:8080 structureorg/kg
 ```

 then, query the graph using your favorite GraphQL tool.
 See the `query` folder for example queries.
-Build for both amd64 and arm64 are available on Dockerhub.
+Builds for both amd64 and arm64 are available on [Dockerhub](https://hub.docker.com/r/structureorg/kg/tags).

 ### Contributing
 At present the KG contains over 1,700 concepts — everything from programming languages to electronic health care systems.
 While a promising start, there's still so much more to add!
 We're hopeful that domain experts, companies and tech enthusiasts will help move the KG forward.